 Though I’ve learned how to deal with most common mechanical problems, there are still plenty of potential issues that would leave me stranded for lack of knowledge or specialized tools.
 That’s why a backup plan is always important, even for experienced riders.
 So when it comes to bike repair skills I advocate for a middle ground, and these are some thoughts that might help you find it.

 If you choose routes appropriate for your experience level, you can learn as you go.
-Figure out how to change a tube or plug a tire, align your derailleur(s), and off you go on a not-too-remote route with a solid backup plan.
+Figure out how to change a tube or plug a tire, align your derailleur(s), adjust your brakes, and off you go on a not-too-remote route with a solid backup plan.
 The more you ride, the more you’ll learn.

 Practice repair and maintenance as often as you can when not bikepacking.
 I’m in favor of supporting local bike shops, but I’m actually a horrible customer because I do as much DIY work as possible.
 Thanks to the internet it’s never been easier.
 Instead of dropping your bike at the shop next time you need something done, make a project of muddling through on your own.